-The PhD in Behavioral Sciences and Health Promotion is a minimum 48 semester credit hours and focuses on the aspects of public health and the development and evaluation of health promotion interventions, and primarily prepares scholars to integrate and develop state-of-the-art social and behavioral science theory, design, and analytic approaches to examine current problems in public health.
+The PhD in Behavioral Sciences and Health Promotion is a minimum 48 semester credit hours and focuses on behavioral and socioecological aspects of public health and the development and evaluation of health promotion interventions.
+It primarily prepares scholars to integrate and develop state-of-the-art social and behaviorals cience theory, design, and analytic approaches to examine current problems in public health while working alongside communities.
 The emphasis in this degree program is preparation for independent research and teaching, and an important component of this degree program is the ability to contribute to scientific literature.

-Applicants to the PhD program should hold an earned master's degree in a social or behavioral sciences or an earned master's degree in public health with research experiences, thesis experience, and/or coursework related to social and behavioral sciences or an earned master's degree in another field and at least 12 hours of upper-division undergraduate or graduate coursework in social or behavioral sciences.
-In exceptional cases, applicants without this experience may be accepted on the condition of completing additional graduate work in the behavioral or social sciences.
+Applicants to the PhD program should hold an earned master's degree in a social or behavioral sciences or an earned master's degree in public health with research experiences, thesis experience, and/or coursework related to social and behavioral sciences or an earned master's degree in a nother field and at least 12 hours of upper-division undergraduate or graduate coursework in social or behavioral sciences.
+In exceptional cases, a pplicants without this experience may be accepted on the condition of completing additional graduate work in the behavioral or social sciences.
 Applicants are asked to submit a writing sample that demonstrates competence in written communication for academic work.
 Theses, publications, or other academic work are preferred.
 For more information, see the Admissions section.

-The following courses are required for a PhD in Behavioral Sciences and Health Promotion:
+The following courses are required for a PhDin Behavioral Sciences and Health Promotion: